Laval, where nature meets culture

 Laval’s nine libraries offer activities, books, documents and services for residents of all ages and all tastes.

-20 municipal swimming pools and 10 playgrounds.
+The 20 municipal swimming pools and 10 playgrounds.

-Some 60 outdoor skating rinks and 11 arenas.
+Sixty outdoor skating rinks and 11 arenas.

 Lively neighborhoods